The RareTunes FAQ

 What information does the database hold?

-The RareTunes database has been developed to meet established quality standards for audio archives and can accommodate extensive data relating to each track.
-The public pages on the RareTunes web site give a selection of what may be held in the database.
+The RareTunes database is being developed developed to meet evolving quality standards for audio archives and can accommodate extensive data relating to each track.
+The public pages on the RareTunes web site give only a selection of what may be held in the database.

 Can I provide links to RareTunes, and individual tracks, from my own web site?